FREE PICK UP on all Testing Kits.

 There are about 50 families (species) of legionella, such as:

 The most pathogenic is Legionella pneumophila species.
-This family (species) has 14 main family members (called serogroups or serotypes) which are simply numbered from 1 14.
+This family (species) has 14 main family members (called serogroups or serotypes) which are simply numbered from 1 up to 14.

 It is Legionella pneumophila Serogroup 1 which is responsible for over 90% of the cases of Legionnaires' Disease.